-A good example was the wide tank – or tank casing (left) which helps bulk up the 310’s look.
+A good example was the wide 11-litre tank – or tank casing (left) which helps bulk up the 310’s look.
 Many riders found it annoying when trying to stand up and get their weight forward, and (depending on your footwear) the narrow footrests don’t help.
 Or so I thought, but after a couple of days I didn’t notice or just gave up standing up as the bars were a bit too low and anyway, I’m a bit lazy.

 A couple of riders could have used the 15mm lower saddle option and others, like me, could have done with bar risers.
 Comfort wise, the secret with all duff saddles is get off every hour, which I Morocco we end up doing.
 Failing that, standing up into the 90-kph breeze is all you can do.
-The screen too looks ineffective, it’s just a layer of the front cowling but it works as an air lip, jetting air up without the in-your-face plastic which, BMW say, newbie riders don”t like.
+The screen too looks ineffective, it’s just a layer of the front cowling but it works as an air lip, jetting air up without the in-your-face plastic which, BMW say, newbie riders don’t like.
 I used mine to lash down waterproofs and can’t say I noticed the wind blast, but I rarely exceeded 90kph (55mph).
-In the rain of course, no air-dam effect will keep it off you.
+In the rain no air-dam effect will keep it off you.
 I’m sure the usual aftermarket suspects have released full height options.